django/asgiref/specs/asgi.rst

 - A *connection scope*, which represents a protocol connection to a user and survives until the connection closes.

-- *Events*, which are sent to the application as things happen on the connection.
+- *Events*, which are messages sent to the application as things happen on the connection, and messages sent back by the application to be received by the server, including data to be transmitted to the client.

-Applications are instantiated with a connection scope, and then run in an event loop where they are expected to handle events and send data back to the client.
+Applications are called and awaited with a connection ``scope`` and two awaitable callables to ``receive`` event messages and ``send`` event messages back.
+All this happening in an asynchronous event loop.

-Each application instance maps to a single incoming "socket" or connection, and is expected to last the lifetime of that connection plus a little longer if there is cleanup to do.
-Some protocols may not use traditional sockets; ASGI specifications for those protocols are expected to define what the scope (instance) lifetime is and when it gets shut down.
+Each call of the application callable maps to a single incoming "socket" or connection, and is expected to last the lifetime of that connection plus a little longer if there is cleanup to do.
+Some protocols may not use traditional sockets; ASGI specifications for those protocols are expected to define what the scope lifetime is and when it gets shut down.

 Specification Details